dj-tw/restyle/README.md

 and run just that cell.
 Afterwards, comment them out again.
 Be sure to leave the ! and % symbols in place but leave no whitespace before them.
 * Now you are ready to run.
-However, before you do, you want to gather up the two images you want to use; one for content and one for style.
-Put these in a local directory (ideally by themselves) and ensure they are named content.png and style.png.
-They must of course be png files.
+However, before you do, gather up the two images you want to use; one for content and one for style.
 Sizes don't matter as they will be resized inside of the pipeline.
 If you want, you can use the two in the example_data directory of this repo.
 This is my cat (for content) and an artsy photo (for style) that I found somewhere online.
 * Now, time to run.
 Under Runtime choose 'Run all'.
-* This will wait on the upload_images() cell.
+* This will wait on the content = upload_image_file('content', params) cell.
 It is waiting for you to push the 'Choose Files' button that appears in that cell.
 Push it!
-* This will bring up a file navigator on your local machine and you should select the style.png and content.png files that you want to use.
-(On Mac hold the Command button to select a second file without letting go of the first).
+* This will bring up a file navigator on your local machine and you should select the content files that you want to use.
+* Afterwards do, the same thing for the style image.
+Don't forget to press the buttons.
 * After selecting those files and uploading them, the rest of the pipeline will run.
 It will show you the final image as well as all three.
 It will be saved as result.png.
 You can download it by